 Study in Canada after 10th: Education System

 Students move up to the college level by pursuing a university course or some sort of a diploma.
 Canada offers some of the best academic post-secondary education or graduation and postgraduate degrees worldwide.
 It has a wide range of internationally recognized university programs, located in both urban and rural regions.
 The degree issued in Canada is globally recognised as well.
 Canada is a bilingual country with international students readily opting to study either in English or the French language.
 The government of Canada provides funding for religious schools of Alberta, Ontario, and Saskatchewan.
-Provinces designate schools that enroll international students as Designated Learning Institution (DLI).
+Provinces designate schools that enrol international students as Designated Learning Institution (DLI).
 Your acceptance letter must be from a DLI if you wish to attain a study permit from Canada.

 Recommended Read: Bachelors in Canada – All-Inclusive 2020 Guide